 First National is effectively placed to provide financing across Canada.
 The company is in a good position to leverage from a growing Canadian mortgage market which is valued at over $1.1 trillion.
 First National’s business continues to benefit from population growth, aging demographics, and the demand for rental multi-unit apartments in urban markets.
 Its revenues have grown at ~8% CAGR in the last five years.

-First National has grown its dividends every year in the last thirteen years since its IPO and has also paid special dividends in each of the past four years including the one declared in December 2020.
+As a Canadian Dividend Aristocrat, First National has grown its dividends every year in the last thirteen years since its IPO and has also paid special dividends in each of the past four years including the one declared in December 2020.

 Its annual dividend yield is very attractive at more than 5% currently and it sports a payout ratio of 75%.
 The company last raised its dividend by 9% annually and has grown them at a 5% CAGR every year in the last five years.
 It pays a dividend on a monthly basis.